wulanmantiri/smart-traffic-api/README.md

 - Leave everything as is for easy configuration.

 ### CodeBuild
-- Create a build project and connect to github repository.
+- Create a build project with the name `smart-traffic-api-build` and connect to your github repository.
 - Enable webhook to rebuild as code changes and add `PUSH` event types.
 - Select `Managed image` as environment image with `Amazon Linux 2` OS and `x86_64:3.0` image.
 - Use or create new service role that allows full access to your S3 bucket, CloudFormation, Lambda, API Gateway, and IAM access.